Kanaricc/iron_tank/README.md

 language
 ```

-Status `PE` may appear when comparation mode is set to the first or second one.
+Status `PE` may appear when comparison mode is set to the first or second one.

 ### Speical (Speical Judge)